gleam-lang/otp/README.md

 ### Actor

-The `actor` is the most commonly used actor type in Gleam and serves as a good building block for other abstractions.
+The `actor` is the most commonly used process type in Gleam and serves as a good building block for other abstractions.
 Like Erlang's `gen_server` it will automatically handle OTP's debug system messages for you.